Saltant/XPR-Peer-Probe/README.md

 Phase A is optional (`--with-phase-a`) and does not filter Phase B. The default Phase B already validates a real handshake and tests catch-up.
 Phase A may itself receive blocks while holding the connection; it is not a zero-traffic probe.

+### Console output

+Phase B uses a compact live table instead of printing several status lines per peer.
+In an interactive terminal, only the **current row** is redrawn while it moves through `RESTORE` → `HANDSHAKE` → `SYNC`; completed rows stay in place.
+During catch-up the current row also updates its blocks and blk/s values.
+When stdout is redirected to a file or pipe, the probe avoids terminal control sequences and prints one completed row per sample.

+The `test` column is the phase plus round number (`B1`, `B2`, `A1`, ...).
+Full reasons and diagnostic evidence are still written to `results.json`, CSV files and per-sample nodeos logs; the live table intentionally stays short.
+A sorted **Final ranking (Phase B)** is printed after the run.
+Resource availability is printed once during preflight instead of once for every peer unless a resource guard is actually triggered.

 ## Reports and safety

 ```text